david-cortes/isotree/README.md

 * Python: documentation is available at [ReadTheDocs](http://isotree.readthedocs.io/en/latest/).
 * R: documentation is available internally in the package (e.g. `help(isolation.forest)`).
 PDF coming to CRAN soon.
 * C++: documentation is available in the source files (not the header).

+# Known issues

+Random seeds do not give fully-reproducible results when using more than one thread.
+Same for imputations, mostly due to numerical rounding differences.
+These issues are not present when running single-threaded.

 # References